- Research

 Breast Cancer: The Most Common Cancer Among Women

-Breast cancer has now become the most commonly diagnosed cancer worldwide, with around 2.3 million people diagnosed with the disease globally each year.
+The World Health Organisation estimates that more than 2.3 million people are diagnosed with breast cancer globally each year.
 In Australia and New Zealand (Aotearoa), it is the most commonly diagnosed cancer in women.

 While more people are being diagnosed with breast cancer each year, thanks to improved screening techniques and treatments, less people are dying from the disease.
 Without clinical trials research, such as that conducted by Breast Cancer Trials, this wouldn’t be possible.